2dukes/PROJ_BlockchainDLTs_2223/README.md

 ## Contract Documentation

 To generate the Solidity contract's documentation, first install the Solidity Compiler, [solc](https://docs.soliditylang.org/en/v0.8.17/installing-solidity.html#clone-the-repository).
 Then run `solc --pretty-json --devdoc /path/to/solidity/file`.
+Beware that you may have to change the source slightly due to OpenZeppelin dependencies.